jetsonhacks/bootFromExternalStorage/README.md

 The host machine here references a x86 based machine running Ubuntu distribution 16.04 or 18.04.

 ### get_jetson_files.sh
 Downloads the Jetson BSP and rootfs for the Xavier Dev Kits.
-This must be run on the host machine.
+This script must be run on the host machine.

 ### install_dependencies.sh
 Install dependencies for flashing the Jetson.
-This must be run on the host machine.
+This script must be run on the host machine.

 ### flash_jetson_external_storage.sh
 Flashes the Jetson attached to the host via a USB cable.
 This script must be run on the host machine.
 The Jetson must be in Force Recovery Mode.